arjudavid/deep-learning-challenge/README.md

 ## At last you can find a 'Report' in the repo which contains an analysis of the model!

+> [!NOTE]
-IRS.
-Tax Exempt Organization Search Bulk Data Downloads. https://www.irs.gov/.
+> [IRS.
+Tax Exempt Organization Search Bulk Data Downloads](https://www.irs.gov/).
 The data was provided by edX Boot Camps LLC, and is intended for educational purposes only.
 The code was written by David Ruvalcaba with assistance of Xpert Learning.